• Skip to primary navigation

 • Scoop the scum off the surface as it simmers.

 • Let the broth settle (or refrigerate overnight).
-Then gently pour or scoop out the broth, leaving behind the darker broth that settled to the bottom.
+Then gently pour or scoop out the broth, leaving behind the darker broth that sank to the bottom.

 • Don’t brown the sautéed veggies.
 Brown veggies = brown broth!